InspireCraft/MacroTrends-data-scrapper/README.md

-This packages enable users to scrap all (or some) of the data and save it into a ".csv" file.
+This packages enable users to scrap all (or some) of the data and save it into a `.csv` file.
 This package simply be used by calling main.py via command line.
 It will automatically open a GUI which enables users to select which parameters to be scrapped.
 Below, the GUI (which enables users to select